access-development/product-inventory-tracker/README.md

 - **Java 21**
 - **Maven**

-For setting up your development environment, we recommend using **SDKMAN!**, an excellent tool for managing parallel versions of multiple Software Development Kits on most Unix-based systems.
+We recommend using **SDKMAN!** to set up your development environment.
+It helps manage different versions of tools like Java and Maven on Unix-based systems.

 ### Installing SDKMAN! and Required Software

 1. **Install SDKMAN!:**
-   First, open your terminal and install SDKMAN! by running:
+   Open your terminal and run:

    ```bash
    curl -s "https://get.sdkman.io" | bash
    ```

-   After installation, start a new terminal session or enter:
+   After it installs, start a new terminal or run:

    ```bash
    source "$HOME/.sdkman/bin/sdkman-init.sh"
    ```

-   You can verify the installation with:
+   Check if it works by running:

    ```bash
    sdk version